jgergic/gooddata.github.com/gooddata-cl/index.md

  * **…and even more** &mdash; *partial loads, data snapshotting, time dimension mapping and more…*

 By being command-line driven, it can be easily included as part of an automated integration workflow.

+If you use GoodData CL, please follow the [announcement mailing list](http://groups.google.com/group/gooddata-cl-announce/) to get notified of new features and changes.

 <a class="greenButton" href="http://github.com/gooddata/GoodData-CL/downloads">Download GoodData CL</a>